 - Topographic map evidence demonstrates barbed tributaries and elbows of capture are common in all regions of the Missouri River drainage basin and are evidence of countless capture events.
 The barbed tributaries and elbows of capture provide evidence of flood flow channels, which were captured by headward erosion of deeper flood flow channels or valleys.
 At the same time no evidence was found for what could be a convincing dendritic drainage pattern anywhere in the Missouri River drainage basin.
 The existing scientific literature implies drainage networks frequently develop by random processes, which should make dendritic drainage patterns common and barbed tributaries and elbows of capture rare.

 - Excellent topographic map evidence illustrated and described in the detailed essays documents the ice sheet presence north and east of the present day Missouri River valley in North Dakota, South Dakota, Minnesota, and Iowa and also north of the north-south continental divide in southwest Saskatchewan.
-Other than some limited evidence for an ice sheet presence just west of the Missouri River valley in South Dakota convincing evidence for an ice sheet presence south and west of the Missouri River valley was not found, nor was convincing topographic map evidence found for an ice sheet north of the Missouri River valley in Missouri or in Montana (except for a very small region in the northeast corner of Montana).
+Other than some limited evidence for an ice sheet presence just west of the Missouri River valley in South Dakota convincing evidence for an ice sheet presence south and west of the Missouri River valley was not found, nor was convincing topographic map evidence found for an ice sheet to the south of the Missouri River valley in Missouri or in Montana (except for a very small region in the northeast corner of Montana).
 Ice sheet locations identified in detailed essays are all consistent with North American ice sheet locations described in numerous scientific reports, but suggest the ice sheet may not have reached as far south as the scientific literature suggests.
 However, detailed essays provide evidence for gigantic rivers of melt water, which probably eroded ice sheet margin areas and which almost certainly transported ice-rafted debris, both processes which would make identification of ice sheet margin locations extremely difficult.

 - The Missouri River drainage system evolved as deep valleys eroded headward to capture immense melt water floods.
 Headward erosion of deep valleys forming the present day Missouri River drainage system began in the south and east and progressed gradually to the west and north.
 Headward erosion of the Missouri River valley and its tributary valleys first captured south oriented flood flow to what at that time were the newly eroded Arkansas River valley and its tributary valleys.
 Headward erosion of the deep Colorado River valley from the Pacific Ocean captured south oriented flood flow channels entering what are today South Platte River headwaters areas.
 Next headward erosion of Platte River tributary valleys (from the Missouri River valley) subsequently captured south oriented flood flow to the newly eroded Colorado River valley and its tributary valleys.
 To the best of my knowledge the existing scientific literature explains the Missouri River drainage system development in completely different ways.